');

 About Holyoke, MA

-Holyoke is a mid-sized city in Massachusetts with a population of 37,949 residents.
-The median household income is $51,892 per year, which is near the national average.
-The median age in Holyoke is 39.1 years.
+Holyoke is a mid-sized city located in Massachusetts with a population of 37,949 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,892 per year, which is 31% below the national median of $75,149.
+The median age of 39.1 years is close to the US median age of 38.9 years.

 How Holyoke Ranks in Massachusetts